NEXT UP ON this.

 Here are some practical tips to help you optimise your morning routine and set yourself up for a successful day.

-Are you one of those people who’s always rushing out the door and blaming traffic for your tardiness?
+Are you one of those people who snoozes your alarms until the last possible minute, and then rushes to get things done?
 Research investigating lateness shows some people are better at estimating the time it takes to get stuff done than others and Assoc.
 Prof. Stokes says one of the best ways to set yourself up to be on time is to plan your best morning routine the night before.

 ‘People are often very poor at judging how much time they need to do things, myself included,’ he says.
 ‘Planning your morning the night before is one of the smartest things you can do so you don’t wake up in the morning and find yourself ambushed because you forgot something.
 Check your diary and make sure everything you need the next day will be available.’